kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 ---

 {{% capture overview %}}
-Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within an enterprise.
+Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within your organization.
 {{% /capture %}}

 {{% capture body %}}